 You can then roll up your seed tape and store it in a cool dry place or you can take it straight outside and plant it if the timing is right in the growing season.

 If you want to grow herbs or indoor basil in, say 6″ round pots on the window sill, then you can make seed tape using the paper towel as well.

 The difference is simple, just cut two sheets of paper towel in a circle that’s the same size as the soil surface in the 6″ round pot.
-Very rarely you will be able to find “seed disks” in the stores to fit round pots but not often.
-It’s really simple to just make your own.
+Very rarely you might be able to find “seed disks” in the stores to fit round pots.
+It’s really simple to just make your own though.

 The basil seeds are black and impossible to see once on the soil surface, but on paper towel they can’t hide at all!
 Use the same method as you did previously with dabbing the skewer into the flour glue but arrange the seeds in a circle pattern, leaving a little space between each seed.
 Then press down the other circle of paper towel on top and allow it to dry.